 By Thomas Smyth – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=78081185

-Magicians such as Dynamo have become household names, with performances that continue to captivate audiences and push the limits of what is possible in the world of magic.
+Personalities such as Dynamo have become household names, with performances that continue to captivate audiences and push the limits of what is possible in the world of magic.
 Performers such as Derren Brown and Penn & Teller have embraced new technologies, incorporating them into their acts to create new and exciting illusions.
+Technology changed the image of a magician into something that was not thought possible at the time.

 Conclusion

 The history of magic is rich and varied, reflecting the art form’s ability to evolve and change over time.
-From the death-defying illusions of Harry Houdini to the street magic of David Blaine and Criss Angel, magic has captivated audiences for centuries, and will continue to do so for many more to come.
+From the death-defying illusions of Harry Houdini to the street magic of David Blaine and Criss Angel, magic has captivated audiences for centuries and will continue to do so for many more to come.
 Whether performed on stage, on television, or on the street, magic remains a timeless and enduring form of entertainment that continues to inspire and amaze audiences of all ages.
-Its future seems bright for magicians now that technology has opened up new possibilities for magicians bringing virtual and augmented reality to holograms and projection mapping to their shows.
-We are paving the way for the next generation of performers and it’s exciting to know that there are still people ready to push the boundaries of what is possible.
+Its future seems bright for magicians now that technology has opened up new possibilities for the wizards of our times in bringing virtual and augmented reality to holograms and projection mapping to their shows.
+We are paving the way for the next generation of performers, and it’s exciting to know that there are still people ready to push the boundaries of what is possible.
 So if you’re a fan of classic illusions or cutting-edge magic, there’s something for everyone in the world of magic, and it remains one of the most exciting and dynamic art forms of our time.

 Article Information